No Widgets found in the Sidebar

 The Dutch presence in India was not limited to trading.
 They also played a role in local politics.
 In 1669, the Dutch East India Company (VOC) acquired the city of Bombay from the British.
 Bombay became a major stronghold for the Dutch in India and served as a base for their trading operations.

-Read More Where to travel in africa in october
+Read More Where to get travel insurance in south africa

 **The Slave Trade in West Africa**